Stroud & Lythe Hanger

 The Route

-Cross the road to the opposite side to the pub and follow the footpath arrow up Rothercombe Lane, to the right of the care home.
-Look out for the first footpath arrow on your left before you reach Rothercombe Farm, and follow it into a field (the following fields are all likely to have sheep in).
-Cross the field with a low electric fence to your right and then got through the kissing gate at the end.
-It is tricky to see the path in the next field, but if you head in the direction that the finger post at the gate is pointing across the corner of the field, you should be on the right track.
+1. Cross the A272 from the pub and follow the footpath to the right of the care home up Rothercombe Lane.
+Take the first footpath on your left into a field.
+Cross the field and then go through the kissing gate at the end.
+Cross the corner of the next field in the direction of the finger post.
 At the side of this field, beside an oak tree, look for another gate going out onto the farm track.
-Go left at the track and then go through a kissing gate into another field and then up to a further kissing gate at the top of this field.
+Turn left at the track and then go through a kissing gate into another field and head up to a further kissing gate.

 There is a small public play area along Ramsdean Road, just past Langrish Primary School.
-It also has a picnic bench.

 Did you know?